-The Robinson shelf was clearly a cousin of the black-painted $14,000 English architectural display cabinet, dated ca. 1780, included as one of the pieces I’d photographed at the Winter Antiques show.
+The Robinson shelf was clearly a cousin of the black-painted $14,000 English architectural display cabinet, dated ca. 1780, I had seen and photographed at the Winter Antiques show.

-Either Mrs. Robinson or her kitchen designer Mary Kathryn Calonje, were familiar enough with English cabinetry (though perhaps not this specific example) to use it as a source.
+Either Mrs. Robinson, or her kitchen designer Mary Kathryn Calonje, were familiar enough with English cabinetry (though perhaps not this specific example) to use it as a source.
 This kind of coincidence shows the value of saving photos that help in the planning and conceptualization of any room, but especially a kitchen that is open to other rooms and needs to have its own unique character.

-I still have the photos of the Swedish houses that provided the color scheme for my house and especially my multi-color kitchen backsplash and I wonder – does everyone save the pictures that inspired their house dreams?
+I still have the photos of the Swedish manor houses that provided the color scheme for my own house and especially my multi-color kitchen backsplash.
+Doesn’t everyone save pictures that inspired their house dreams?